TOLL FREE NUMBERS

 Toll free numbers have been very successful for business owners and consumers.
 Businesses often provide their customers with toll free numbers to order products or provide customer service.
 Typically the cost per call for the business is less than the cost per call if the consumer paid long distance charges.
 In addition consumers are more likely to contact the business if the call is free.

-The need for toll free numbers continues to grow even though more and more consumers now have unlimited long distance plans through cell phones, the Internet and traditional land line providers.
-This is in part due to the fact that the cost of toll free numbers to have continued to decrease and also that businesses have found customers are more likely to contact a company through toll free numbers.
+The need for toll free numbers continues to grow even though more and more consumers now have unlimited long distance plans.
+Businesses have found customers are more likely to contact a company through toll free numbers.

 In most cases businesses can capture the callers area code and phone number even if the caller has blocked caller id.
 This is a valuable tool for businesses to identify the caller for security and marketing purposes.
 Businesses like credit card companies, banks, brokerage companies and other financial companies use the captured area code and phone number to help verify the identification of the caller.

-Prior to the AT&T break up all toll free numbers were provided by AT&T. Although cost to businesses per minute was typically less than the cost of long distance dialing for the consumer, the average cost to most business was around 15 cents per minute.
-After the break up in 1984 other carriers such as MCI were able to provide toll free numbers.
+Prior to the AT&T break up all toll free numbers were provided by AT&T. Although the cost to businesses per minute was typically less than the cost of long distance dialing for the consumer, the average cost to most business was around 15 cents per minute.
+After the break up in 1984 other carriers were able to provide toll free numbers.
 With this competition the cost per minute began to decrease.
 In 1993 the FCC implemented portability for toll free numbers, much like individuals are provided with today.
 This meant that businesses could move their toll free number to different carriers and this provided more competition and lower costs.
-Today, businesses average cost for toll free calls is around 2 cents per minutes.
-That is about ten percent of the cost in 1984 and adjusted for inflation it is about five percent of the cost, or a 95% decrease.
+Today, the average cost to businesses for toll free calls is around 2 to 5 cents per minute.

-View more information about each area code, including implementation dates, on our site.
+View more information about each toll free area code, including implementation dates, on our site.